 Some common changes in circumstances that may lead to trust closure include:

-- Changes in tax legislation or other relevant laws
+- Changes in UK tax legislation that affect the trust’s effectiveness

 Trust Purpose Fulfilled